saravanan-balas/medify-info/medify-app/content/conditions/common-cold-flu.md

 Both are respiratory infections, but the flu is usually more severe and can cause serious complications, while the common cold is milder and usually goes away on its own.

+### Overview

+The common cold is a viral infection that is more common in the winter season each year.
+Most children and healthy people recover completely without major complications.

 ### Differences Between Cold and Flu

 **Common Cold**: